 Any student is welcome to search and apply for part-time job opportunities which are available both on campus and in the local Columbia community.
 Part-time employment is an excellent way to earn extra income, gain experience, build new skills and cultivate positive references.
 The MU Career Center can assist students in finding job openings, preparing applications and preparing for job interviews.

-***Given the current situation, it’s unclear what the job market will look like this summer and fall.
+***Given the current Covid situation, it’s unclear what the job market will look like.
 We don’t know how many part-time positions will be available and we anticipate the hiring situation will remain fluid.
 The MU Career Center will continue to be in regular contact with employers on campus and in the local community regarding their hiring needs so we can inform students of available opportunities.***

 Campus jobs are particularly advantageous because of their convenient location, supportive supervisors, and focus on student development.
 On-campus, part-time jobs can be temporary or long-term employment opportunities working for a department in a variety of roles such as customer service, retail, sales, office support and more.
 Available positions can be found on the employment website, HireMizzouTigers.com, powered by Handshake.